8 Maintenance Tips For Your Volkswagen Van

 Aesthetics are very important for commercial vehicles.
 Your van is a moving advertisement for your business.
 Don’t send out the wrong message.
 Wash your van thoroughly with water at least twice a month to remove dirt, bird droppings and leaves.
 They can leave permanent marks if they remain on the body for a longer period.

 While washing your van, lookout for scratches and areas where there is paint damage.
 They can rust and create larger problems, which can prove costly.
 Wax once in six months to keep your van attractive.
 Be careful not to polish or wax plastic parts.
 Waxing in a dusty environment can damage the paint.
 Use a glass cleaner to clean the windscreen and windows from inside and outside.

-The best way to keep your fleet in top condition is to get your vans serviced regularly at a specialist garage.
-If you are in or around Manchester, bring your vans to the Volksmaster Van Centre in Oldham or contact us via the form or telephone numbers below.
-We will keep your fleet in top condition and help you get the most out of your investment.
+The best way to keep your VW van in top condition is to get your van serviced regularly at a specialist garage.
+If you are in or around Manchester, we can service your van at our Volksmaster Van Centre in Oldham or contact us via the form or telephone numbers below.
+You can learn more about our offer and view our Volkswagen van service prices.
+We will keep your VW van in top condition and help you get the most out of your investment.